sparkflows/sparkflows-docs/docs/tutorials/reading-writing/dataset-reading-csv.rst

 Datasets List
 --------

-When you open any application, all existing Datasets specific to the application are displayed in the Datasets tab.
+When you open any application, all existing datasets specific to the application are displayed in the Datasets tab.

 .. figure:: ../../_assets/tutorials/dataset/DatasetsDetails.png